Trade in wood products, 2018-19

 Exports of wood products

-The value of wood product exports increased for the fifth consecutive year in 2017–18 by 4.2 per cent to $3.6 billion (from $3.5 billion in 2016–17).
-Increases in the export value of woodchips, paper and paperboard (in particular, packaging and industrial paper, and newsprint), and roundwood contributed most to the overall growth in export value over the year (Figure 4).
+The value of wood products exports increased for the sixth consecutive year in 2018–19, by 9% to $3.9 billion (from $3.6 billion in 2017–18).
+Increases in the export value of woodchips, paper and paperboard (in particular, packaging and industrial paper), and roundwood contributed most to the overall growth in export value over the year (Figure 4).

-Woodchip exports represent the largest component (over one-third) of Australia’s total exports, by value.
-The value of woodchip exports reached a record $1.3 billion in 2017–18, a 6.1 per cent increase from the previous year.
+Woodchip exports represent the largest component (two-fifths) of Australia’s total exports, by value.
+The value of woodchip exports grew strongly in 2018–19, reaching a record $1.6 billion, up 18.7% from the previous year.

-The value of paper and paperboard, and roundwood exports also reached record highs in 2017−18.
-Paper and paperboard exports increased by 5.8 per cent to $962 million, driven by 33.9 per cent growth in the value of newsprint paper exports (to $130 million).
-Roundwood exports increased by 7.6 per cent to $643 million, driven by 40.5 per cent higher hardwood roundwood export values (to $118 million) (Figure 4).
+The value of paper and paperboard, and roundwood exports also reached record highs in 2018−19.
+Paper and paperboard exports increased by 8.3% to $1.0 billion, driven by 12.4% growth in the value of packaging and industrial paper exports (to $807 million).
+Total roundwood exports increased by 3.1% to $664 million, reflecting higher export values of hardwood roundwood (up 2.0%) and softwood roundwood (up 8.8%) (Figure 4).

-By contrast, the value of recovered paper and miscellaneous forest products exports decreased in 2017–18.
-Recovered paper exports decreased by 4.6 per cent to $248 million and miscellaneous forest products exports decreased by 8.2 per cent to $137 million.
+By contrast, the value of recovered paper and sawnwood decreased in 2018–19.
+Recovered paper exports decreased by 5.1% to $235 million.
+Total sawnwood exports decreased by 6.7% to $92 million—reflecting decreased exports of softwood sawnwood and hardwood sawnwood.

 Key export destinations

-In value terms, Australia’s top export destinations in 2017–18 were China, Japan and New Zealand (Figure 5).
-Together these countries accounted for 70 per cent of Australia’s total wood product exports.
+In value terms, Australia’s top export destinations in 2018–19 were China, Japan and New Zealand (Figure 5).
+Together these countries accounted for 72% of Australia’s total wood products exports.

-Japan was Australia’s second-largest wood products export destination in value terms in 2017−18, with $510 million of total exports (up 11.1 per cent from $459 million in 2016–17).
-By value, exports to Japan consisted almost entirely of woodchips (97 per cent) and accounted for 14 per cent of Australia’s total wood product export value and 37 per cent of total woodchip export value in 2017–18.
+Japan was Australia’s second-largest wood products export destination in 2018−19, with $537 million of total exports (up 5.2% from $510 million in 2017–18).
+By value, wood products exports to Japan consisted almost entirely of woodchips (96%) and accounted for 14% of Australia’s total wood products export value and 33% of total woodchip export value in 2018−19.

-Exports to New Zealand increased by 3.2 per cent in 2017–18 to $337 million and accounted for 9 per cent of Australia’s total wood products exports by value.
-Paper and paperboard ($221 million) and paper manufactures ($70 million) were the main commodities exported to New Zealand.
-Exports of these commodities to New Zealand accounted for 23 per cent of Australia’s total paper and paperboard export value and 59 per cent of Australia’s total paper manufactures export value in 2017–18.
+Exports to New Zealand increased by 8.4% in 2018–19 to $366 million and accounted for 9% of Australia’s total wood products exports by value.
+Paper and paperboard ($243 million) and paper manufactures ($79 million) were the main commodities exported to New Zealand.
+Exports of these commodities to New Zealand accounted for 23% of Australia’s total paper and paperboard export value and 65% of Australia’s total paper manufactures export value in 2018−19.
+In 2018–19 Australian wood products exports also increased to Malaysia (by 4.4% to $121 million) and to Taiwan (by 11.3% to $114 million).

 Imports of wood products

-The value of wood product imports increased by 8.1 per cent in 2017–18 to $5.6 billion (from $5.2 billion in 2016–17).
-The value of all major wood product import categories increased.
-Increases in the import value of miscellaneous forest products and wood-based panels contributed most to the overall growth in import value over the year (Figure 6).
+The value of wood products imports increased for the second consecutive year in 2018–19, by 5.5% to $5.9 billion (from $5.6 billion in 2017–18).
+The value of nearly all major wood products imports increased, with increases in the import value of paper and paperboard, paper manufactures and miscellaneous forest products contributing most to the overall growth in import value over the year (Figure 6).

-Increases in the value of sawnwood and pulp imports also contributed to the overall increase in total import value in 2017–18.
-Sawnwood imports increased by 21.1 per cent to $451 million, driven largely by higher softwood sawnwood values (up 27.5 per cent to $372 million).
-Pulp imports increased by 20.9 per cent to $260 million.
+Increases in the value of sawnwood and pulp imports also contributed to the overall increase in total import value in 2018–19.
+Sawnwood imports increased by 5.6% to $477 million, driven by higher softwood sawnwood values (up 8.5% to $404 million).
+Pulp imports increased by 6.7% to $278 million.

 Key import sources

-Australia imports wood products from a broader range of countries than it exports wood products.
-In value terms, almost half of Australia’s total wood product imports in 2017–18 were from China, New Zealand and Indonesia (Figure 7).
+Australia imports wood products from a broader range of countries than the countries to which it exports wood products.
+In value terms, more than half of Australia’s total wood products imports in 2017–18 were from countries other than the main sources of China (31%), New Zealand (9%) and Indonesia (7%) (Figure 7).